camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 These methods allow starting a process instance using the referenced message.

-If the message needs to be received by an existing process instance, you first have to correlate the message to a specific process instance (see next section) and then trigger the continuation of the wating execution.
+If the message needs to be received by an existing process instance, you first have to correlate the message to a specific process instance (see next section) and then trigger the continuation of the waiting execution.
 The runtime service offers the following methods for triggering an execution based on a message event subscription:

 ```java
 void messageEventReceived(String messageName, String executionId);